EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-5.md

 ### Access Aggregate Commands on Frontend

 A component connected to a reSolve View Model receives an array of aggregate actions (Redux actions that send commands to a reSolve aggregate).
-Use the following code to generate action creators for these actions.
+Use the following code to generate action creators for these actions:

 **client/containers/ShoppingList.js:**